Tips For Branding Your Business

 What makes for great branding?
-I ponder this often, whenever I am out and about I love looking at different businesses; their business cards, logo and websites to see how strong their branding is.
-Sometimes I am really taken back by a mom and pop with no marketing experience that just nail it.
-More often this is not the case, but when I see it I am blown away how someone with no experience manages to distill such a concrete and strong brand identity.
+I ponder this often, whenever I am out and about I love looking at different businesses; their business cards, logo, and websites to see how strong their branding is.
+Sometimes I am really taken back by a mom and pop with no marketing experience that just nails it.
+More often this is not the case, but when I see it I am blown away how someone with no experience manages to distill such a strong brand identity.
 But for those that don’t have this intuitive skill this post is meant to explain and share the best ways to get on the road to having a brand that promotes word of mouth and brand awareness.

 It all starts with a name.

-You can have a great business and logo, but if you have a name that isn’t good your off to a rough start.
+You can have a great business and logo, but if you have a name that isn’t good you’re off to a rough start.
 Sometimes owners try to be too clever, too funny in naming their business.
 While this sometimes works to great effect, sometimes it backfires.
 Your name needs to reflect your business vision as well as the clientele you are looking to draw in.
-Generally, you want to keep the name short, descriptive and memorable.
+Generally, you want to keep the name short, descriptive, and memorable.
 Using SAT vocabulary words may be good if you are trying to market to intellectuals, but won’t work to compel less educated customers.
 In fact, it will make them feel stupid, and hey, no one likes to feel stupid.
 Which brings me to the next objective…

 Know your market.

 This is a bit easier when you are established and have a handle as to the demographics of your clients.
 But when you are starting a new business it can be a bit harder depending on what your product is.
 Research is the key here.
-Check out the areas demographics and tailor your marketing to the most lucrative set of the market.
+Check out the area’s demographics and tailor your marketing to the most lucrative set of the market.
 Again, this really depends on what you are selling/providing.
 And of course, also depends on who your competition is.
 So…

 Know your competition.